microsoft/language-server-protocol/versions/protocol-1-x.md

 #### Response Message

-Response Message send as a result of a request.
+Response Message sent as a result of a request.

 ```typescript
 interface ResponseMessage extends Message {